kiedtl/website/src/content/blog/c-gdb.md

 with no way to get a stack trace, or any other debugging information, which is just the case with most C code.

-You see, most C crashes (IMO) are caused by your program trying to read into memory which is doesn't have permission to access:
+You see, most C crashes are caused by your program trying to read into memory which is doesn't have permission to access:

 ```